eaa3/DeepQLearning/README.md

 # Running instructions for OSX

 These instructions are targeted for OSX, but they should be very similar for Linux too!
-(Working in progress)
+(Work in progress)

 You will first need to install torch7 follwoing the instructions on the [torch7 website][2].